Bark Review 2025: A Parental Control App With a Unique Approach

 Bark is worth it thanks to its unique and extensive features, including monitoring of 30+ apps and websites.
 Bark also offers location services and screen time management, as well as support for an unlimited number of devices, which is rare for parental control apps.

-That being said, Bark's alerts aren't in real-time, and we weren't able to get location tracking to work.
+That being said, Bark's alerts aren't in real-time, and we weren't able to get certain alerts to work.
 Bark is worth the cost with the understanding that there are a few drawbacks.

 If you’re looking for a parental control app that offers monitoring with an opportunity for discussion and gives your child more freedom online, Bark may be for you.